 Stochastic flexibility relates to flexibility demand, which cannot be predicted with great precision due to conditions that may change accidentally or arbitrarily, such as weather, technical failures and changing electricity demand profiles.
-Therefore, the demand for
+Therefore, the demand for stochastic flexibility is determined by the forecast quality of RE and conventional generation, as well as the electricity demand.11 In the event of a deviation from the forecast, flexibility must be activated at short notice.
+The most uncertain variable is the RE feed-in, which is directly influenced by weather variability.
+Better forecasts may thus reduce the demand for overall flexibility.

 When determining the demand for stochastic flexibility, a distinction can be made between the absolute and relative forecast error.
 The absolute forecast error is the difference between the forecast and the actual feed-in.
-The relative forecast error is the mean of the ratio of the absolute forecast error and the actual feed-in.
-The relative forecast error shows how the absolute forecast error changes depending on the increasing RE share.
+The relative forecast error is the mean of the ratio of the absolute forecast error shows how the absolute forecast error changes depending on the increasing RE share.